New Ways of Looking at old Things

 4342 Grand Ave, Mattituck, NY 11952

-Saturday, July 5th, 2025, at 5:00pm
+Saturday, July 5th, 2025, at 6:00pm

 Description

-We invite the audience to arrive at 4:00pm to visit the garden and enjoy the beauty of the natural landscape.
+We invite the audience to arrive at 5:00pm to visit the garden and enjoy the beauty of the natural landscape.

-The concert is a 5:00pm outdoors on the main lawn of the Landcraft Garden.
+The concert is a 6:00pm outdoors on the main lawn of the Landcraft Garden.
 You will find chairs on the lawn to listen to the concert.
 It is highly recommended to bring a hat to cover yourself from the sun while waiting for the sunset and to enjoy listening to the music.

 The Overlook

-Based in New York City, the “breathtaking” and “paradigm-shifting” (New York Music Daily) string quartet, The Overlook, is dedicated to a more representative and relevant chamber music experience.
-The quartet has been presented in performances and residencies around the country, highlighting the work of living composers, with recent collaborations including performing at Fotografiska NY’s Unfiltered Festival with NY Philharmonic clarinetist Anthony McGill, an immersive experience playing in the life size sculptures of Linda Sormin at MassMOCA, and bringing joyful energy through a meditative work for string quartet and improvising musician with jazz legend, Joe Lovano.
+Based in New York City, the quartet, comprised of violinists Monica Davis and Yezu Woo, violist Angela Pickett, and cellist Laura Metcalf has been presented in performances and residencies around the country, highlighting the work of living composers, with recent collaborations including performing with NY Philharmonic clarinetist Anthony McGill at Fotografiska NY’s inaugural Unfiltered Festival, an immersive experience playing in the life size sculptural installations of artist, Linda Sormin at MassMOCA, and bringing joyful energy to a performance of a meditative work for string quartet and improvising musician with jazz legend, Joe Lovano.

-Based in New York City, the “breathtaking” and “paradigm-shifting” (New York Music Daily) string quartet, The Overlook, is dedicated to a more representative and relevant chamber music experience.
-The quartet has been presented in performances and residencies around the country, highlighting the work of living composers, with recent collaborations including performing at Fotografiska NY’s Unfiltered Festival with NY Philharmonic clarinetist Anthony McGill, an immersive experience playing in the life size sculptures of Linda Sormin at MassMOCA, and bringing joyful energy through a meditative work for string quartet and improvising musician with jazz legend, Joe Lovano.
+Based in New York City, the quartet, comprised of violinists Monica Davis and Yezu Woo, violist Angela Pickett, and cellist Laura Metcalf has been presented in performances and residencies around the country, highlighting the work of living composers, with recent collaborations including performing with NY Philharmonic clarinetist Anthony McGill at Fotografiska NY’s inaugural Unfiltered Festival, an immersive experience playing in the life size sculptural installations of artist, Linda Sormin at MassMOCA, and bringing joyful energy to a performance of a meditative work for string quartet and improvising musician with jazz legend, Joe Lovano.

 This is a production of